-f I gave cuts to Larry, and he gave cuts to Jim.
-Jim gave cuts to Cory, and then Cory cut him.
+I gave cuts to Larry, and he gave cuts to Jim.
+Jim gave cuts to Cory; Mac cut in front of him.

 Mac gave cuts to Alex, and he gave cuts to Lee.
 Dan took cuts before Tom, and he gave cuts to me.